Classes

 Wizards aren't melee fighters, so Blink gives them an escape tool even when they're locked down.

-• Destinations available: Evershade Weald, Shaded Dunes, Glass Flats, Vale of Zintar.
+Teleport yourself, relocating to Shaded Dunes, Glass Flats, or Vale of Zintar.

 Translocate

-• Returns a group member to their bind location.
+Translocate a target group member, returning them to their bind location.

 Transportation spells are the most visible group utility Wizards bring outside of combat.
 Portals, Translocate, and Evacuation each cover a different kind of “we need to get out of here" situation.